UPPMAX/HPC-python/docs/batch.rst

    .. tab:: UPPMAX

         Short serial example for running on Rackham.
 Loading Python/3.9.5 + using any Python packages you have installed yourself with venv.
-More information will follow under the separate session for UPPMAX.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A SNIC2022-22-641 # Change to your own after the course
+            #SBATCH -A NAISS2023-22-500 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core